fabacab/pat-okcupid/README.markdown

 If you would like to suggest new Match Questions, first [create the Match Question on OkCupid](http://www.okcupid.com/questions/create), and *then* suggest it for consideration to PAT-OKC.

+Version 0.4 of PAT-OKC also includes a "custom flag" feature.
+You can tell Predator Alert Tool for OkCupid to treat any question you encounter as a red flag by clicking the "Add to my red-flags" button next to the "Suggest as 'red flag'" button.
+The "Add to your custom set of red-flag warning questions" pop-up will appear, and you can indicate which answer(s) concerns you.
+Then click "Save."
+You can edit your custom flag at any time by clicking the "Edit this red-flag" button, which replaces the "Add to my red-flags" button.

 ### Why are profiles I've never visited showing up on my "You recently visited" list?

 Part of the way PAT-OKC works is by "looking" at the public answers to Match Questions other users provided on their profiles.
 To do this, PAT-OKC needs to load those profiles.
 It does exactly what you do when you look at other people's answers; it loads their pages!